-The purpose of the policy is two fold.
+The purpose of the policy is twofold.
 Firstly, to ensure that Council effectively engages with the community when required and when the community expects to be engaged, and secondly, to outline expectations for Council's engagement practice.
 This will be achieved by:

-- Ensuring that Council engages with the community using a deliberative methodology on important strategic plans, including the Community Vision, the Council Plan, the Financial Plan and the Asset Plan - Providing a guide to the kinds of engagement that will produce better outcomes for Council's projects and operations and ensure that this engagement meets the expectations of the community - Ensuring that the community is effectively engaged by Council and that barriers to participation are minimised - Ensuring that the appropriate level of engagement is used by Council - Providing a consistent approach to community engagement across the organisation through the use of the engagement toolkit that provides tools for planning, conducting, evaluating, and recording of engagement.
+- Ensuring that Council engages with the community using a deliberative methodology on important strategic plans, including the Community Vision, the Council Plan, the Financial Plan and the Asset Plan. - Council will partner with the Barengi Gadjin Land Council (BGLC) to ensure that traditional owners' rights, aspirations, and perspectives are incorporated into all HRCC Community Vision and Council Plan documents prepared under the Local Government Act 2020. - Providing a guide to the type of engagement that will produce better outcomes for Council's projects and operations and ensure that this engagement meets the expectations of the community. - Ensuring that the community is effectively engaged by Council and that barriers to participation are minimised. - Ensuring that the appropriate level of engagement is used by Council. - Providing a consistent approach to community engagement across the organisation through the use of the engagement toolkit that provides tools for planning, conducting, evaluating, and recording of engagement.

-In addition, this policy will ensure that Council complies with the community engagement requirements of the Local Government Act 2020 (Part 3 - Council decision making, Division 1 - Community Accountability, Sections 55 and 56).
+In addition, this policy will ensure that Council complies with the community engagement requirements of the Local Government Act 2020 (Part 3 - Council decision making, Division 1 - Community Accountability, Sections 55 and 56) and conducts engagement in accordance with the Local Government Engagement Strategy detailed in the Recognition and Settlement Agreement between the State of Victoria and the Barengi Gadjin Land Council Aboriginal Corporation.